lambdaclass/concrete/docs/STRING_TEXT_CONTRACT.md

 - `read_file` returns `Result<Bytes, FsError>`.
 The caller decides whether to interpret the bytes as text.
 This is correct.
 - `read_to_string` returns `Result<String, FsError>`.
 It should validate UTF-8 and return an error on invalid sequences.
 Currently it does not validate.
-- `get_args` returns heap-allocated strings from `argv`.
-It should validate or replace invalid sequences.
-Currently it does not validate.
+- `args::get` returns heap-allocated strings from `argv`.
+RESOLVED (P7 #4,
+  2026-07): it validates UTF-8 and returns `""` for an invalid argument (replace-with-empty, strategy 2) — argv can no longer smuggle invalid bytes into `String`.
 - `env::get` returns `Option<String>`.
-Same: should validate or reject.
+Still does NOT validate — an
+  environment value with invalid UTF-8 arrives as a `String` that violates the contract.
+Open; same fix shape as `args::get` (validate in the trusted body, `None` or empty on invalid).

 **Handling strategies (pick one per API before freeze):**